-By knowing the meaning of the two truths, which is the foundation, the way in which all things abide,
+By knowing the meaning of the two truths, the foundational way in which all things abide,

 “Abide” means how things exist, how things function.
 In other words, knowing reality.

-We become certain about how, through the four truths, we keep entering but also can reverse our uncontrollably recurring rebirth.
+We gain certainty about how, through the four (noble) truths, we keep entering but can also reverse our recurring rebirth.

-If we understand reality, we will understand, through these four truths, how we perpetuate our problems, as well as how we can rid ourselves of them.
+If we understand reality, we will understand, through the four noble truths, how we perpetuate our problems, as well as how we can rid ourselves of them.

-Brought on by valid cognition, then our conviction that the Three Refuges are fact becomes firm.
+Brought on by valid cognition (of this), then our conviction becomes stable that the Three Refuges are indeed fact.